Back to the Cutting Board

 - 1 1/2 cups half and half

-Mix the yeast, sugar and water in a large mixer* bowl.
+Mix the Dough: Mix the yeast, sugar, and water in a large mixer bowl.
 Let sit for 10 minutes.

-- At this point you can switch your mixer to the dough hook and beat on medium, adding more flour about a tablespoon at a time until the dough pulls away from the sides and forms a smooth ball (about 4-6 minutes).
-If you don’t have a mixer or would rather knead, place the dough on a floured surface and knead until smooth, adding a little more flour as needed (about 8-10 minutes).
-The dough may still be a bit sticky, but shouldn’t be overly so.
+Knead the dough and let it rise: At this point, you can switch your mixer to the dough hook and beat on medium, adding more flour about a tablespoon at a time until the dough pulls away from the sides and forms a smooth ball (about 4-6 minutes).
+If you don't have a mixer or would rather knead, place the dough on a floured surface and knead until smooth, adding a little more flour as needed (about 8-10 minutes).
+The dough may still be a bit sticky, but shouldn't be overly so.

 For filling: place in the freezer to harden.

 For dipping sauce: either store in the fridge or let sit out until beignets are ready.
 Warm it back up on the stove or in the microwave.